saidolsol/mensabot_js/README.md

 If a cafeteria also offers dinner, the displayed menu changes at 14:00.
 The menus of the other cafeterias remain unchanged.

 We set up a cronjob to restart the program every night to update the JSONs.
+Although there are functions, that would not require a restart, a cronjob seems to be the simplest and most robust solution.

 The opening hours are saved as a string in an object and have to be edited manually.
 Therefore, they are not always up to date.